Daily Crime Log

 - Arrest: When a person is arrested; charged with the commission of the offense; and turned over to the court for prosecution.

 - Exceptional: When a suspect is identified as having committed a crime and the case has been forwarded to the prosecutor for review and consideration for charges.
-A suspect has been identified, but the victim does not wish to prosecute, or the judicial branch of government declines to prosecute.
+A suspect has been identified, but the victim does not wish to prosecute, or the state declines to prosecute.

 - Unfounded: A complaint which is determined through investigation to be false or baseless.

 Case reports may also be closed out by:

 - Pending: A complaint which has been investigated, but currently lacks sufficient information to determine who committed the crime.